Skip to main content

 But this concept of authorship is especially fascinating as it pertains to the Harry Potter films because the films themselves are split among four different directors, each with his own style and philosophy.
 Ownership of the story is being shared between not just the novelist and the director, but the novelist and four different filmmakers.
 The films Columbus made in 2001 and 2002 are not the films David Yates made from 2007 to 2011.
 The Harry Potter films are like one long song with each verse written by a different composer.
 You had all sorts of cooks in this kitchen defining what the Harry Potter films were, not just what actor plays what character, but the emotional and thematic underpinning of Harry's eight-part journey to heroism and self-discovery.

-Maybe as you were watching these films growing up you started to notice how each of the films felt different from one another--and not just because of things like the Whomping Willow looking different between movies 2 and 3--and maybe that made the films sort of uneven.
+Maybe as you were watching these films growing up you started to notice how each of the films felt different from one another--and not just because of things like the Whomping Willow looking different between movies 2 and 3--and maybe that made the films sort of disconnected.
+A part of this is because directing the Harry Potter saga was kind of a team effort.
 Indeed, one of the great "what-ifs" of Hollywood history is what the Harry Potter film franchise would have looked like under the paintbrush of a single filmmaker, as seen with something like Peter Jackson's Lord of the Rings series.
 I think we would have gotten at least a franchise that at least felt more even.

 Chris Columbus (Movies 1+2)

-Our first director was Chris Columbus.
-His heyday was in the late 80s and 90s with family romps like Home Alone, Adventures in Baby-sitting, and Mrs. Doubtfire.
+Our first director was Chris Columbus, whose heyday was in the late 80s and 90s with family romps like Home Alone, Adventures in Baby-sitting, and Mrs. Doubtfire.
 You catch glimpses of their influence especially in the scenes at Privet Drive.
-But even Columbus' films were second-string to the Spielberg adventure films of that age (think E.T., Hook, etc.), and you can see the first two Potter films chasing that same aesthetic and emotional hotspot.
+But even Columbus' films were second-string to the Spielberg adventure films of that age (E.T., Hook, etc.), and you can see the first two Potter films chasing that same aesthetic and emotional hotspot.
+When your late-20s Potterhead thinks "Harry Potter," they almost certainly think of Columbus' Harry Potter.
+They think of the celesta solo in "Hedwig's theme," they think of Nearly Headless Nick's head swiveling off its hinge, they think of "She needs to sort out her priorities," etc. ...
+Columbus' "Harry Potter" is a Capitol in the world of nostalgia.

 A lot of central tentpoles of the Harry Potter mythology would be standardized under the Columbus administration.
 The main cast, the design for Hogwarts, Hedwig’s theme, etc. a lot of what makes Harry Potter “Harry Potter” came from this guy.
 We have Columbus to thank not just for earning the trust of the movie-going public--for even making Harry Potter films the event that they are--but also for securing many of the series’ most essential ingredients.